FrankieLingIsHere/Construction_Risk_Prediction_with_Interface/README.md

 ## Notes

 - Make sure you have a **valid Gemini API key** and access to the required model files.
+Replace your api key in the app.py file so that it can run the interface properly.
 - For best results, use the **provided example scenarios** or detailed construction incident descriptions.

 ---